A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

-It may be out of place chronologically, but this one has to take the top spot on this list.
 You can search far and wide, but you'll be hard-pressed to find more vicious backbiting than there is in this bitter tale of a film crew going to seed.

 It's often said that the Sixties died at Altamont.
 Watching this film, it's pretty hard to disagree with that assessment.

 A pitch-black comedy with a tangy political undertaste.

 It must be said that Valerie's week of wonders includes more than a few macabre side trips.

 Polanski goes about as dark as you can imagine with his grim retelling of Shakespeare's supreme tragedy.

 Probably Peckinpah's most nihilistic work -- and that's saying something.

 The tears are bitter indeed, as Fassbinder plumbs the depths of romantic obsession.